daneorie/mpl-tutorial/sequences/README.md

 * `applyi` takes a function and a sequence, and applies the function to each position and the element at that position.
 It differs from `apply` in that it passes the element position as an argument to the function.

-* `map` takes a function from elements to (possibly new type of) elements and creates a new sequence by appling the function to each element
+* `map` takes a function from elements to (possibly new type of) elements and creates a new sequence by applying the function to each element

 * `subseq` takes a sequence and an interval and returns a subsequence that contains the elements in the given interval

-* `filter` takes a boolean function and a sequence and returns a new sequencue consisting of elements that satisfy the function
+* `filter` takes a boolean function and a sequence and returns a new sequence consisting of elements that satisfy the function

-* `flatten` takes a sequence of sequences and flattens it into a single, flat sequencues by appending the nested sequencues,
+* `flatten` takes a sequence of sequences and flattens it into a single, flat sequences by appending the nested sequences,

 * `update` takes an input sequence and a position value pair and returns a new sequence that is identical to the input sequence except at the given position, which contains the specified value.
 The `update` function is pure is the sense that it does not modify the input sequence.

-* `inject` takes an input sequence and a sequencue of updates consisting of position-value pairs and returns a new sequence that is idential to the input sequence except and specified updates.
+* `inject` takes an input sequence and a sequence of updates consisting of position-value pairs and returns a new sequence that is identical to the input sequence except and specified updates.
 For each updated position, the output sequence contains (an arbitrary) one of the updated values.
 The `inject` function is pure is the sense that it does not modify the input sequence.

 * `isEmpty` returns `true` if the input sequence is empty and `false` otherwise